Upstatement/quickshare/README.md

 To rebuild the library, call `grunt build`.
 If you also want to minify the library, call `grunt minify` after building.

-*Don't forget to `npm install` if you have just cloned the repo (Hint: you will also need node and npm)*
+*Don't forget to `npm install` from within the QuickShare directory if you have just cloned the repo (Hint: you will also need node and npm)*